vmware-archive/vmware-vcenter/README.md

 See tests folder for additional examples.

-## Refrences
+## References
-Following functaionality related readme's are kept at docs folder.
+Following functionality related readme's are kept at docs folder.

 1) vc_vm_readme.md: This readme file talks about following VMware functionalities.
    a) Creating the VMware Virtual Machine instance based on the specified base image or the base image template name.